Consensus-Based Dantzig-Wolfe Decomposition: Introduction

-where $\{x_n^i\}_{i \in I_n}$ and $I_n$ correspond to the extreme points of $X_n$ and their index set, respectively; the variable $\lambda_{ni}$ is the convex multiplier associated with extreme point $i$ of subproblem $n$.

-Since the number of extreme points of the subproblem polytopes can be exponentially large, a restricted master problem (RMP) is solved instead, using only a subset of the extreme points (or columns).
-Using an optimal dual solution of the RMP, each subproblem is solved independently to find a new extreme point whose reduced cost is negative.
-This process (called column generation) is repeated until no more extreme points or columns with negative reduced costs can be found.
-A solution to RMP then provides an optimal solution to \eqref{OPT:P}.
-See \cite{bertsimasLP,desaulniers2005,lubbecke2005,nemhauser1988} for details and applications of DWD and column generation.
+Since the number of extreme points of the subproblem polytopes can be exponentially large, a restricted master problem RMP is solved instead, using only a subset of the extreme points (or columns).
+Using an optimal dual solution of the RMP, each block $n$ solves a pricing subproblem independently to find a new extreme point of $X_n$ with negative reduced cost.
+This process (called column generation) is repeated until no columns with negative reduced costs can be found.
+The optimal solution of RMP in the last iteration then provides an optimal solution to \eqref{OPT:P}.